12 Angry Men

 The film is in three parts, filmed on location.
 Gid narrates the tale in 1925, in the days of Calvin Coolidge, when these two young cowpokes are nearly indistinguishable.
 Molly takes it up in 1945, when the nation is at war (she has married, because he needed her, a third party whom she has long since buried).
 Johnny concludes it in 1964, in LBJ’s days.

-This sort of film (Ishtar is a prime example) tends to discombobulate party types, because, insofar as they most certainly are party types, they like to see themselves alone and alone in the right, which accounts for the rather more than rash comments directed at this film as though it were a parakeet’s mirror, ignoring its most comical, most subtle view—not that there is any attempt to conceal it overmuch (the makeup takes its cue from Mr. Arkadin’s broad farce), as if anything needed to be hidden when the critics are doing their job.
+This sort of film (Elaine May’s Ishtar is a prime example) tends to discombobulate party types, because, insofar as they most certainly are party types, they like to see themselves alone and alone in the right, which accounts for the rather more than rash comments directed at this film as though it were a parakeet’s mirror, ignoring its most comical, most subtle view—not that there is any attempt to conceal it overmuch (the makeup takes its cue from the broad farce of Welles’ Mr. Arkadin), as if anything needed to be hidden when the critics are doing their job.

 Dog Day Afternoon